This post may contain affiliate links. Read our disclosure here.

 We live in a good age for budget-keeping: there are lots of apps that make it pretty easy to stay on top of.
 Of course, you can always go the pen and paper route, but if you’re looking for something different (that is generally a time-saver), consider going the tech route.

-Here’s a list of six different budgeting apps that will make it easy for you to keep track of your household budget right on your mobile device.
+Here’s a list of my six favorite budgeting apps.
+Each of these are great options that will make it easy for you to keep track of your household budget right on your mobile device.

 6 Best Budgeting Apps:

-This app is probably one of the more popular budget apps and it allows you to see all of your money and bills in one spot.
+The Mint app and desktop site is probably one of the more popular budget apps and it allows you to see all of your money and bills in one spot.
 It also automatically detects which budget category a spending might fall into, making it super easy to see where your money is going.

 2. You Need a Budget a.k.a.
 YNAB

-People seem to like PocketGuard because it’s straightforward and easy.
+People like PocketGuard because it’s straightforward and easy.
 It lets you know where your money is going and when you need to slow your spending.
+Enter monthly bills and recurring income and the app helps you see how much money you really have.
 Do note, however, that this app doesn’t focus on future financial goals.

-Wally is relatively new, but it’s becoming popular due to its simplicity and the fact that it’s free.
+Wally is becoming popular due to its simplicity and the fact that it’s free.
 Their goal is to take the stress out of personal finances by telling you what goes in, what goes out, what you’ve saved, and how your budget is working.
-Plus, people like that it’s aesthetically pleasing.
+It’s very easy to get started and simple to use.

 Wally is free to download and free to use.